Pok Pok Looks to Make a Pub in Beaverton, But You Probably Won’t Be Able to Eat There

 So it's unclear as of yet whether a new Pok Pok tavern would be open to wing-and-papaya-starved Beavertonians, or just to FitBit programmers and LeBron James.

-UPDATE 4:35 pm: Additional documents show that Pok Pok Pub is planned for Nike personnel and guests only—and the document also hints at a possibility of a broader partnership between Nike and Pok Pok.
+UPDATE 4:35 pm: Additional documents filed with the OLCC show that Pok Pok Pub is planned for Nike personnel and guests—which means to get in you'd have to park elsewhere and walk to the campus.
+The document also hints at a possibility of a broader partnership between Nike and Pok Pok.
 The actual agreement, however, was signed between Pok Pok and Nike's food service provider Aramark.
-Pok Pok, not Aramark, will staff and service the restaurant.
+According to the forms filed, Pok Pok will staff and service the restaurant, which will seat 75 inside and 40 outside.

 A Pok Pok Pub would be a bit of a departure for Nike's campus.
 The sprawling property currently hosts a white-tablecloth restaurant and a couple healthful cafeterias—up until recently administered by boutique health-food vendor LifeWorks—but the fitness-obsessed company is not really known for offering its employees Pok Pok-style deliciousness or deep-fried anything.
 Nonetheless, an onsite Pok Pok serving beer and wine would seem an interesting perk for visiting athletes.